biona001/Knockoffs.jl/README.md

 ```
 This package supports Julia `v1.6`+.

-**fastPHASE.jl supports only mac and linux systems.** We are also experiencing some comptability issues with mac's M1 CPUs.
-Please file an issue if installation is a problem.
+**Note**
++ [fastPHASE](https://stephenslab.uchicago.edu/software.html#fastphase) and hence [fastPHASE.jl](https://github.com/biona001/fastPHASE.jl) supports only Mac and linux systems.
+Thus, fastPHASE HMM knockoffs does not work on Windows machines.
++  For users running with Apple's M1 CPUs, the current recommendation is to run Julia with Rosetta.

+## Calling Knockoffs.jl from R and Python

 ## Development Roadmap